Maker-Gitsune/The-Splaynck/WIP progress log.md

 - Symbol and system layers finished
 #### 01.27.23
 - I added a chamfer to the front of the top pieces in CAD.
+#### 03.11.23
+- I have implemented support for Boardsource's Peg remapping tool.
+It appears to work to the full extent of it's abilities.